blowdart/AspNetSameSiteSamples/AspNet45CSharpWebForms/README.md

 Response.Cookies.Add(sameSiteCookie);
 ```

-If you examine the `Path` property on an inbound cookie written using this method you will see the SameSite attribute appended to it.
+If you examine the `Path` property on an inbound cookie written using this method you will see the sameSite attribute appended to it.
 This should not have any side effects in your code, the `Path` property is a hint for browsers, not for use server side.

 ### Running the sample